SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 - Intro: lay out thesis
 - Lay out how the system works and define terms?
 Resan detant -> mercantalism -> balance of power
 - Mercantalism {and other aspects of the system?} are based on the idea that {trade? wealth?} is a zero sum game
+	- wealth is zero sum as measured by bullion,
 - Free market can generate wealth
 - Conclustion